 Please be assured that valid applications are being approved as soon as possible and that, once approved, the funds are transferred into the business bank account within 48 hours.
 For grant applications where there are no queries, we aim to process the application within two weeks.
 If your case is more complicated or we need more information, unfortunately your application will take longer to process.

 Please note: Your business needs to have been registered for business rates as of 11 March 2020 and you will need to quote your business rates reference number and business banking details when completing the form.

 Coronavirus Job Retention Scheme

-Under the Coronavirus Job Retention Scheme, all UK employers will be able to access support to continue paying part of their employees’ salary, for those employees that would otherwise have been laid off during this crisis.
+The Chancellor has announced some changes to the Coronavirus Job Retention Scheme.
+It allows all UK employers to access support to continue paying part of their employees’ salary, for those employees that would otherwise have been laid off during this crisis.

 Support for the self-employed

 The government has announced an extension to the Self-Employment Support Scheme.

 The temporary Coronavirus Business Interruption Loan Scheme supports SMEs with access to loans, overdrafts, invoice finance and asset finance of up to £5 million and for up to 6 years.
 The full details are available on the British Business Bank website.